-Now in its fifth year, #GivingTuesday is a global day of giving fueled by the power of social media and collaboration.
-Observed on the Tuesday following Thanksgiving (in the U.S.) and the widely recognized shopping events "Black Friday" and "Cyber Monday", #GivingTuesday kicks off the charitable season, when many focus on their holiday and end-of-year giving.
+Now in its sixth year, #GivingTuesday is a global day of giving fueled by the power of social media and collaboration.
+Observed on the Tuesday following Thanksgiving and the widely recognized shopping events "Black Friday" and "Cyber Monday", #GivingTuesday kicks off the charitable season, when many focus on their holiday and end-of-year giving.

 Our goal is to raise $10,000 through our #GivingTuesday campaign to help provide: soft skills needed to acquire a job; transitional, sober living; professional and/or work-related clothing and/or tools; day or monthly bus passes; or job-related certifications/education.